ZijianWang1125/Stock-Market-Sentiment-Analysis/README.md

 ## Usage

-You can either repeat the training pipeline to predict the sentiment using the comments from `./data/test_data` or use a trained model to predict the sentiment of several Chinese comments.
+You can either repeat the training pipeline to predict the sentiment using the comments from `./data/test_data` or use a trained model to predict the sentiment of several input Chinese comments.

-### Train a model to predict whole test data
+### Train model to predict whole test data

-To Train a model to predict whole test data by yourself:
+To train model to predict whole test data by yourself:

 1. **Download**: Download the `data.rar` in [Google Drive](https://drive.google.com/drive/folders/1XJNfichk1kVdcaTAptdlns2KVjW8eKPN?dmr=1&ec=wgc-drive-hero-goto).